spsforks/ziglang-zig-wiki/Glossary.md

 Does type checking, comptime control flow, and safety-check generation.
 This is the the heart of the Zig compiler.

 See `src/Sema.zig`.

+### MIR

+Machine Intermediate Representation, lowered to from AIR.
+Each instruction set architecture will have its own MIR dialect as it is designed to closely match available instructions.
+Designed for stage2+, since LLVM and C backends don't need MIR.
+Partially implemented.
+See [the design issue](https://github.com/ziglang/zig/issues/9514).

 ### ZIR